m e n u

 scanner

-They had been working and done a lot since he trespassed last time - no doubt about that.
-The stairs at the entrance had been broadened, now looking more like an armless one-eyed Willie with the railings and the left half of the double door to the former store for electronics still missing.
+They had done a lot since he trespassed last time - no doubt about that.
+The entrance and its stairs had been widened, resembling an armless one-eyed Willie with both railings and the left half of the double door still missing.
 Robert bit on his lips: temptation pure.
 It was a few minutes past one o'clock and lunchtime, why not take a quick look inside before leaving?
 A farewell to the city he had fallen in love with and adopted three minutes after he had stepped off the train.
 The Doctor of Philosophy looked furtively around, before taking some unphilosophical jumps - and was inside Salten's library or the Sabu, as the place was affectionately called.
-Although very dirty, the man-sized windows let in enough light to be able to make out one thing or another; every now and then a ray of sunlight lasered itself through the clouds and a flickering gold dust morgana hesitantly followed the rules of gravity.
-The floor was littered with pieces of wood, plaster, tools, stones, all kinds of cardboard and scraps of paper, empty beer bottles, screaming: buiding site!
+Although very dirty, the man-sized windows let in enough light to be able to make out one thing or another; every now and then a ray of sunlight managed to laser itself through or between the clouds and a flickering gold dust morgana hesitantly followed the rules of gravity.
+The floor was littered with pieces of wood, plaster, tools, stones, all kinds of cardboard and scraps of paper, empty beer bottles: "building site!" all over.
 Almost all of the interior walls had been removed, and thick tarpaulins hung between the old library and the former store to keep the books from sucking non-verbal atoms.
 Elongated strips a few centimeters deep documented where the wall between books and electronics had been.
 Robert stepped over rubble, buckets and equipment lying around and stumbled over a cable popping out of nowhere like one of Nessy's babies, raising an unpleasant cloud.
 He sneezed: And all this was supposed to be finished within two months?
-Full of skepticism, he shook his head, after all, he had worked in the construction branch a year and a half: at this rate, they wouldn't even manage it in two years, no way.
+Full of skepticism, he shook his head, after all, he had worked in the building branch a year and a half: at this rate, they wouldn't even manage it in two years, no way.

-"Doesn't the room meet your approval or are those other inward vibrations that have nothing to do with it, which make your head swing that way?" a melodious voice interrupted the intruder's pessimism.
+"Doesn't the room meet your approval, or do those vibrations that make your head swing come from the inside and have nothing to do with it?" a melodious voice cut into his pessimism.

-Although he hadn't heard her coming and his conscience wasn't clean, Robert didn't even flinched, a pleasant by-product of his childhood.
+Although he hadn't heard her coming and his conscience wasn't clear, Robert didn't flinch, a pleasant by-product of his childhood.
 His parents' stereotypical "Leave Robbie alone, kids!" had pushed his older siblings into all kinds of mischief including cold water, firecrackers, pseudo-corpses and ketchup, a useful training for the future.
-Turning around slowly, Robert found himself face to face with a woman whose blue-gray eyes speared him up like a rare bug.
+Turning around slowly, Robert found himself face to face with a woman whose blue-gray eyes speared him up.
 Despite fine wrinkles in her tanned face and a slightly too long silvery-white haircut that rippled like wheat on a field every time she moved, she looked youthful, a bonus she lost thanks to something indefinable: hardness, reserve, coldness?
 Instinctively he realized he was looking at his almost-boss and she was aware of his identity as well.
 Not that she made an authoritarian or even hostile impression: I'm waiting and never shocked, go ahead and tell me all! would have been a better description.

-"Excuse my trespassing," he opened his mouth after a brief duel of glances.
+"Excuse my intruding," he opened his mouth after a brief duel of glances.
 He pointed his chin towards the entrance and added with a quiet sneer: "The door was open."

 "You can inspect your future workspace whenever and as long as you please," she continued her systematic check up of his person, without letting him know what she thought of his behavior.

-He held her gaze: explanations, dismissive phrases, apologies, on the tip of his tongue ready for a take-off, froze in midair - thrusted directly into nirvana by blue-gray mocking eyes.
-He spontaneously finished her sentence with an impertinence that surprised him: "...especially since you'll definitely not be finished in two months."
+He held her gaze: explanations, dismissive phrases, apologies, on the tip of his tongue ready to take off, froze in midair - thrusted directly into nirvana by blue-gray mocking eyes.
+He spontaneously finished her sentence with an impertinence that surprised him: "'Future' is the correct word... since it'll definitely not be finished in two months."

-She didn't do him the favor of disapproving, on the contrary revealing two rows of teeth whose irregularity guaranteed authenticity: "We regret not being able to offer you a better reception, but you see, your uncle considered the completion of your luxury apartment" - her chin shot up towards the ceiling - "as more important, and unfortunately we have to earn our living during the daytime and can only help out in the evening - if one can call it help."
-With a droll mixture of pride and amusement, she looked down at her hands, which were covered with cuts and scratches as well as blisters and calluses in various stages of healing, clear signs of an unaccustomed activity.
+She didn't do him the favor to disapprove or even argue, on the contrary revealing two rows of teeth whose irregularity guaranteed authenticity: "We regret not being able to offer you a better reception, but you see, your uncle considered the completion of your luxury apartment" - her chin shot up towards the ceiling - "as more important, and unfortunately we have to earn our living during the daytime and can only help out in the evening - if you can call it help."
+With a droll mixture of pride and amusement, she lifted and turned around her hands, which were covered with cuts and scratches as well as blisters and calluses in various stages of healing, clear signs of an unaccustomed activity.

-One to zero for you, Robert grated inwardly, outwardly a snotty: "Oh, well, go ahead and fetch your knitting stuff then.
-I love impossible jobs and will take over!" left his lips before he could swallow it.
+One to zero for you, Robert grated inwardly.
+Outwardly a snotty: "Oh, well, go ahead and fetch your knitting stuff then.
+I love impossible jobs and will take over!" left his lips before he could could grab its legs.

 She flashed another glance at his appearance and raised a brow: "You do mean yourself?"